-How To Live A Quiet And Peaceful Life?
+How To Live A Peaceful Life?
 Discover 101 timeless principles to peaceful life.

 When faced with adversity (dealing with bad news, a difficult person, difficult situation…), we tend to blow things out of proportion and overreact.

 We focus on the negative and lose sight of the bigger picture.

 We live our lives as if they were one big emergency, and we spend our lives dealing with one drama after another.

 What we fail to understand is that the way we view our problems has a lot to do with how efficiently we can solve them.

 Happily, there is a more graceful way to view life that makes it seem easier and much more peaceful.

 This “other way” of living requires replacing your old habits of “reaction” with new habits of perspective.